 Modern Life and the Impact on NAD+ Production

 The rigors of modern life have taken a toll on the levels of NAD+ in our bodies.
 Three main factors are to blame for NAD+ deficiencies:

-Inflammation: Inflammation has become a major issue and contributing factor in a majority of common chronic conditions.
+- Inflammation: Inflammation has become a major issue and a contributing factor in the majority of common chronic conditions.
 Simply put, inflammation is your body’s response to stress – whether it be from diet, emotions, lifestyle, or environment.
 One particular component of inflammation that is associated with NAD+ depletion is a glycoprotein called CD38.
 Found on the surface of many immune cells, CD38 plays an important role in inflammation.
-CD38 causes migration of neutrophils and monocytes toward sites of inflammation, signals maturation of dendritic cells during inflammatory cytokine activation, and generates Ca2+mobilizing metabolites.
+CD38 causes migration of neutrophils and monocytes toward sites of inflammation signals maturation of dendritic cells during inflammatory cytokine activation and generates Ca2+mobilizing metabolites.
 To do this though, it must consume large amounts of NAD+.